News broadcasting: Television

 Television news programs inform and discuss current events via the medium of television.
 A "news bulletin" or a "newscast" are television programs lasting from seconds to hours that provide updates on events.
 Programs can vary their focus; some newscasts discuss largely international or national matters, while others will focus on regional and local news events.

-Example providers of generalist broadcast news shows focusing on national and international matters include BBC News, NBC News, CNN, Fox News Channel, CNA, and Al Jazeera.
+Example providers of generalist broadcast news shows focusing on national and international matters include BBC News, NBC News, CNN, Fox News Channel, CNA, ANC, and Al Jazeera.
 In addition to general news outlets, there are many specialized news outlets.
 ESPNews, Fox Sports, and Eurosport News cover sports journalism topics; CNBC, Bloomberg Television, and Fox Business Network are examples that cover business news.
 Local programming covers the many examples of smaller stations with a regional focus.

 Newscasts, also known as bulletins or news program(me)s, differ in content, tone, and presentation style depending on the format of the channel/station on which they appear, and their timeslot.
 In most parts of the world, national television networks will have bulletins featuring national and international news.
 The top-rated shows will often air in the evening during "prime time", but there are also morning newscasts of two to three hours in length.
 Rolling news channels broadcast news content 24 hours a day.
 The advent of the internet has allowed the regular 24-hour-a-day presentation of many video and audio news reports, which are updated when additional information becomes available; many television broadcasters provide content originally provided on-air as well as exclusive or supplementary news content on their websites.
 Local news may be presented by standalone local television stations, stations affiliated with national networks or by local studios which "opt-out" of national network programming at specified points.
 Different news programming may be aimed at different audiences, depending on age, socio-economic group, or those from particular sections of society.
 "Magazine-style" television shows (or newsmagazines) may mix news coverage with topical lifestyle issues, debates, or entertainment content.
 Public affairs programs provide analysis of and interviews about political, social, and economic issues.

 News programs feature one or two (sometimes, three) anchors (or presenters, the terminology varies around the world) segueing into news stories filed by a reporter (or correspondent) by describing the story to be shown; however, some stories within the broadcast are read by the presenter themselves; in the former case, the anchor "tosses" to the reporter to introduce the featured story; likewise, the reporter "tosses" back to the anchor once the taped report has concluded and the reporter provides additional information.
 Often in situations necessitating long-form reporting on a story (usually during breaking news situations), the reporter is interviewed by the anchor, known as a 'two-way', or a guest involved in or offering analysis on the story is interviewed by a reporter or anchor.
 There may also be breaking news stories which will present live rolling coverage.